navdeepm20/navdeepm20/README.md

 - 🔭 I’m currently working on KeepSafe (A django Notes App)
-- 🌱 I’m currently learning Full Stack Web Development.
+- 🌱 I’m currently learning and enhancing myself.
 - 👯 I’m looking to collaborate on some open source projects.
 - 💬 Ask me about any tech related stuff.
 - ⚡ Fun fact: I also love to Singing,Listening,Playing and Creating Music😄